 sudo apt-get dist-upgrade -y

-To install the cFos Charging Manager enter the following command:
+To install the cFos Charging Manager, enter the following command:

 curl -sL https://cfos-emobility.de/charging-manager/cm_install.sh | bash -

-Read and accept the license agreement.
+Read and accept the licence conditions.

-The cFos Charging Manager is now installed.
+Now the cFos Charging Manager is installed.

-Write the IP address that you used previously for access via SSH with the correct port number in the search line of your browser to open the user interface.
+Write the IP address that you also used previously for access via SSH with the correct port number in the search line of your browser to open the user interface.